luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 **Tasks:**

-1. Update `useUserProfile` hook to fetch user's organization_id
+1. **Update `useUserProfile` hook:**

+    - Fetch user's `organization_id` from profile
+    - Return `organization_id` in hook response
+    - All profiles will have organization_id (via DEFAULT in M 4.2)

-2. Create `useOrganization` hook that returns current user's organization
+2. **Create `useOrganization` hook (optional):**

+    - Returns current user's organization_id
+    - Can be used throughout app for organization filtering

-3. Update all animal queries to include `.eq('organization_id', orgId)`
+3. **Update all animal queries:**

+    - Include `.eq('organization_id', orgId)` filter
+    - Update `AnimalsList.tsx` query
+    - Update `AnimalDetail.tsx` query

+4. **Update all profile queries:**

+    - Include organization filter where appropriate
-4. Update all profile queries to include organization filter
+    - Update `useUserProfile` to filter by organization if needed

-5. Update all animal group queries to include organization filter
+5. **Update all animal group queries:**

-6. Test: Verify users only see their organization's data in UI
+    - Include organization filter

+6. **Update creation forms:**

-7. Update `NewAnimal.tsx` to set organization_id on creation
+    - Update `NewAnimal.tsx` to set `organization_id` from user's profile
+    - Organization_id will be set automatically via DEFAULT, but explicitly setting it from user's profile is clearer
-8. Update any other creation forms to include organization_id
+    - Update any other creation forms similarly

+7. **Test:**
+    - Verify existing users can still see their animals (all in default org)
+    - Verify creating animal assigns it to user's organization
+    - Verify users only see their organization's data in UI

+**Note:** Since existing data can be deleted, all new records will have organization_id.
+Queries should always filter by organization_id.

 **Testing:**

 -   Animals list only shows animals from user's organization
--   Creating animal assigns it to user's organization
+-   Creating animal assigns it to user's organization automatically
--   Switching organizations (if implemented) shows different data
+-   New signups (before Phase 7) get default org and see default org data

-**Deliverable:** All queries filter by organization automatically.
+**Deliverable:** All queries filter by organization automatically with safe fallbacks.

 ---